YongoDavid/Demo-repo/README.md

-i left all my projects soo far and went to play around with postman and get used to its interface also pratciced a few thing with postman by using a random book API on github
+i left all my projects soo far and went to play around with postman and get used to its interface also pratciced a few thing with postman by using a random book API on github When using other peoples API it is best to read thier documentation to know how best to interact with thier API's